 2. Wear Comfortable Shoes

 The streets are cobbled and uneven in places.
-A good pair of walking shoes will save your feet—and your balance.
+A pair of quality walking shoes will protect your feet while also maintaining your balance.

 3. Bring Cash